 The long term goal of the project is to foster cross-sector and cross-border cooperation and promote harmonization of capabilities across the European Union in the event of CBRNE incidents.

 Because CBRNE-incidents are relatively rare, first responders have limited experience and expertise addressing them, which increases the threat in the event of an actual incident.
 Additionally, factors such as time and financial resources limit what training initiatives are available to most law enforcement personnel.
 CELECTIVE will develop and provide effective, flexible, and resource efficient training opportunities in CBRNE preparedness in the pre-event phase.
 The project is a first step towards standardizing such training and the materials developed will be tested in the three member states (Sweden, the Netherlands, and the Czech Republic) at civilian and military training facilities, and evaluated and adjusted according to national needs.

-The project will result in increased understanding and knowledge of needs regarding CBRNE training for law enforcement, as well as increased understanding and knowledge of current training programmes and initiatives.
+Results The project will result in increased understanding and knowledge of needs regarding CBRNE training for law enforcement, as well as increased understanding and knowledge of current training programmes and initiatives.
 The project will also result in a training concept/programme and tools including an e-learning platform, table-top exercises, and field training exercises.
 The project will also result in adapted evaluation parameters and methods, along with evaluation reports following each training event.